Dr Kim Ingold NC 4-H Photography Contest Judging

 Creativity – Does the photographer show some creative thought or original idea in the making of this image?
 Is the subject something unusual or is the content of the photo presented in a way we haven’t seen before?

-4-H in Action: We’re looking for pictures that show us what happens at 4-H events throughout the year.
-The key to winning this category is the action.
-We want to SEE what’s happening.
-If it’s a judging contest, we want to feel like we’re right in the middle of the action.
-If it’s meeting with legislators, then we want to feel like we’re so close we could shake that person’s hand.
-In other words, we want the photographer to get in close and show us what really happens when 4-H’ers get together for an event or activity.
+Show us what happens at your 4-H events and include an official 4-H clover in your picture.
+The key to winning this category is the up close and personal action of your shot.
+If it is a photograph of a livestock show, we want to be right in the middle of the action.
+We want to see the face of the 4-H’er(s) and their expressions.
+If it’s meeting with commissioners or legislators, then we want to feel like we’re so close we could shake that person’s hand.
+The judges want the photographer to get in close and show them what really happens when 4-H’ers get together for an event or activity.
+Also, make sure a 4-H clover is in your shot.
+A 4-H clover will add to the picture so the judges can see 4-H In Action.

-Nature’s Beauty: Nature’s Beauty is always our biggest category.
-We had close to 100 entries last year in this category alone, so competition is fierce.
+Show us what beautiful in nature mean to you!
+It may including habitats, landscapes, the sky, land, and water, along with the inhabitants of our amazing planet!
 Winners in this category are ultimately chosen because they exhibit superior technical skill, move in close to the subject and capture something really different.
 Some show beautiful things such as sunsets and ﬂowers.
-Others create beauty from something unexpected (mushrooms, a turtle having a snack, a dragonﬂy with torn wings.)
-All contain strong composition, nice light and sharp focus on the subject.
+Others create beauty from something unexpected (mushrooms, a turtle having a snack, a dragonﬂy with torn wings, steam rising from a stream.)
+Make sure your photograph contain strong composition, nice light and sharp focus on the subject.
+If you are taking a snapshot of an animal, be sure to Zoom in and make sure the subject is in focus.

 Please contact Peggie Lewis Joyce with questions or concerns.